 On June 30th, Governor Kate Brown declared a state of emergency due to the imminent threat of wildfire across Oregon.
 On the heels of record-breaking high temperatures, much of the state is in high or extreme fire danger with red flag warnings in effect for hot, dry, windy conditions and dry thunderstorms.

 Effective Thursday, July 22 no campfires will be allowed in state parks and in state-managed forests east of Interstate 5, even in designated campfire areas.
 This includes charcoal fires, cooking fires, warming fires, charcoal briquettes, pellet grills, candles, tiki torches and other devices that emit flames or embers.
 Portable cooking stoves or propane lanterns using liquefied or bottle fuels are allowed, though propane fire pits are not.
 To learn more about the campfire ban, visit the Oregon Department of Forestry website.

-As of July 21, 2021 the following wildfires are in Oregon:
+We’re currently monitoring the following wildfires in Oregon:

 Depending on your region, you and your visitors may be impacted by neighboring states that are currently experiencing wildfires.

 - Read here for the latest on California’s wildfires.

 - Read here for the latest on Washington State’s wildfires.

 Thank you to all the firefighters who are working to keep Oregon’s residents and visitors safe.